tjdombrowski/LegendSmith/readme.md

 ### Problem Statement

-Guild Wars 2 is an MMORPG offering a diverse array of challenges and tasks for players.
-Among those is acquiring "legendary" weapons: powerful, flashy pieces of equipment.
-While pursuing legendaries is rather popular, they require significant time and materials to complete, and there's no direct in-game way to see all of this.
-Many players have to do their own digging around to figure out what they need, and plan how to accomplish that.
+Guild Wars 2 is an MMORPG - an online game - offering a diverse array of challenges and tasks for players.
+Among those is acquiring "legendary" weapons: powerful, distinctive pieces of equipment.
+While pursuing legendaries is rather popular, they require significant time and materials to complete, and there's no direct in-game way to see and keep track of all this.
+Most players have to do their own digging around to figure out what they need and plan how to accomplish everything.

-The plan is to create a website that can be used to easily see the requirements of making a legendary, and organizing and keeping track of the various tasks required.
+The plan is to create a website that can be used to easily see the requirements of making a legendary, and assist with organizing and keeping track of the various tasks required.

 ### Project Technologies and Techniques
  * Security and Authentication